acmesh-official/acme.sh/README.md

 Please add those txt records to the domains.
 Waiting for the dns to take effect.

-Then just retry with 'renew' command
+Then just retry with 'renew' command:

 ```
 le renew  aa.com